About CBA for 78

 Without strong protections, developments of this scale always accelerate gentrification, displacement, and predatory real estate speculation.
-Without protections, it will devastate nearby historic communities of color such as Chinatown, Bronzeville, and Pilsen.
+If the development moves forward without safeguarding strategies, it will devastate nearby historic communities of color such as Chinatown, Bronzeville, and Pilsen.
 Rising rents, higher property taxes, and the shift toward higher-income users threaten the long-term stability of families who have lived in these neighborhoods for generations.

 Who Is Impacted